-The Beer Market is one of the ever growing number of Galway Bay Brewery (GBB) Bars that have begun to proliferate throughout Dublin over the last few years.
-With a veritable myriad of beers on offer in bottle and from the twenty taps behind the bar, there’s absolutely no denying that this is a pub which is more than aptly named – beer is most certainly the focus here.
+The Beer Market is one of the ever-growing number of Galway Bay Brewery (GBB) Bars that have begun to proliferate throughout Dublin over the last few years.
+With a veritable myriad of beers on offer, both by the bottle and from the twenty taps behind the bar, there’s absolutely no denying that this is a pub which is more than aptly named – beer is most certainly the focus here.

 The top section of the pub is easily the best.
 Large windows complete with a ledge offer prime people-watching real estate – some of the best in Dublin.
 Ultimately though the vibe of the place is pushed away from our liking with the furnishings.
 The seating is a particular annoyance – comprising of antique metal and wooden industrial stacking chairs – they bring back memories of some uncomfortable and over-ran school assembly that might have taken place in any given Irish national school between the 1950s and the 1990s.

 But all to their own, and just because the boozer’s vibe isn’t to our liking we can’t deny its success.
 This is a building that has been something of a perpetually failing boozer to our memory – given the volume of times it has changed names (and presumably hands) before GBB had a crack at it, and they’d certainly appear to be going nowhere anytime soon by the looks of things.
 Aside from all that there is no denying the quality of the beer – I opted not to go too adventurous and get my usual GBB order of ‘Of Foam and Fury’ which is a fantastic DIPA, Pintman Nº 2 went with the house stout – Buried at Sea and drank it with little complaint.

 When all is said and done, there is no one that could say that Galway Bay Brewery isn’t capable of running a good boozer.
 Because they are.
 And there are a number of their pubs in Dublin that we’d happily spend a good few hours in.
 Unfortunately, for us though, this isn’t one of them.